MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 Parties can not only transcribe player chat, but also translate chat in real time.
 In anonymous matchmaking and international competitive games, these transcription and translation capabilities can make for a more engaging multiplayer experience.

-A goal of PlayFab Parties and our other multiplayer services is to facilitate interoperable multilplayer infrastructure and cross-network gameplay.
+A goal of PlayFab Parties and our other multiplayer services is to facilitate interoperable multiplayer infrastructure and cross-network gameplay.
 However we remind customers to ensure their multiplayer experiances comply with relevant platform policies for multiplayer and cross-network player activity.

 ## Roadmap
 | | March 2018 | August 2019 |